cartigli/vault/xsorted()/III SQL/ZXI Variables.md

 Variables
 When defining a program, such as stored procedures, ' parameters ' is an appropriate term.
 Whatever is given to the procedure as Input is considered an argument of the procedure, while the output of a procedure, if exists, stores the output of said procedure in a variable.
-It depends, or varies, based off the input for the given procedure.

 Creating a variable is done with ' @ ':
 ```mysql
 SET @p_avg_salary = 0;
 ```
 *Initial value of the variable is not important here.*

 Call the procedure to be assigned to the newly created variable
 ```mysql
 CALL employees.emp_av_sal_out(11300, @p_avg_salary);